ml-research/rational_activations/docs/source/tutorials/tutorials.1_find_weights_for_initialization.rst

-Find weights for PAU approximating new functions
+Find weights for Rational approximating new functions
 ================================================

-If you want your function to approximate a function that is not already in `pau/paus_config.json`, you have to run a script that would automatically find the coefficient of P and Q and add them to your the file.
+If you want your function to approximate a function that is not already in `rational/rationals_config.json`, you have to run a script that would automatically find the coefficient of P and Q and add them to your the file.

 This script uses `numpy`, `scipy`, and `matplotlib` so be sure to have them installed.